“Between Us and Our Ghosts”: Understanding Joanna Newsom’s Waltz of the 101st Lightborne

 Ramses does not signify anything for us, only the mummy is of an inestimable worth because it is what guarantees that accumulation has meaning.
 Our entire linear and accumulative culture collapses if we cannot stockpile the past in plain view. […] We only know how to place our science in service of repairing the mummy, that is to say restoring a visible order, whereas embalming was a mythical effort that strove to immortalize a hidden dimension.

 If you haven’t read the book, I’ll forgive you.
 It primarily revolves around how Western society has moved toward this concept of simulacra, which are essentially copies of things that are portrayed as real, but actually never existed.
-Like my dressed-up selfie in a Ferrari in Monaco.
+Like dressing up for a selfie in the lobby of the Ritz.

 Anyway, let’s not leave Ramses the Great alone too long, getting a little moldy… Baudrillard was remarking on the shift from the ancient Egyptians’ embrace of the unknown and the hidden (mummification) to our current society’s impulse to maintain the visible orderliness and purity — “pristine, unfelled” — of its historical objects.
 In a brilliant portmanteau, he calls the latter act “museumification.”
 Visible proof.